hardin47/website/Math152/Notes/06-intest.md

 [\hat{\theta}^*_{\alpha/2}, \hat{\theta}^*_{1-\alpha/2}]  = [F^{-1}_{\hat{\theta}^*} (\alpha/2), F^{-1}_{\hat{\theta}^*} (1 - \alpha/2)]
 \end{eqnarray*}

 Why does it work?
 It isn't immediately obvious that the interval above will capture the true parameter, $\theta$, at a rate or 95%.
 Consider a skewed sampling distribution.
-If your $\hat{\theta}$ comes from the long tail, is it obvious that the short tail side of your CI will get up to the true parameter value at the correct rate?  (@hall refers to these as Efron's "backwards" intervals.)
-Or, if your sampling distribution is biased, the percentiles of the bootstrap interval won't capture the parameter with the correct rate.
+If your $\hat{\theta}$ comes from the long tail, is it obvious that the short tail side of your CI will get up to the true parameter value at the correct rate?  (@hall refers to these as Efron's "backwards" intervals.) <!-- Or, if your sampling distribution is biased, the percentiles of the bootstrap interval won't capture the parameter with the correct rate.-->

 To see how / why percentiles intervals work, we first start by considering normal sampling distributions for a function of our statistic.
 Let $\phi = g(\theta), \hat{\phi} = g(\hat{\theta}), \hat{\phi}^* = g(\hat{\theta}^*)$, where $g$ is a monotonic function (assume without loss of generality that $g$ is increasing).
 The point is to choose (if possible) $g(\cdot)$ such that